LewisResearchGroup/ms-mint-app2/docs/gui.md

 - Scatter plots
 - and more...

-### Example: Compare z-scaled peak_area_top3 for between LC columns for all metabolites.
+### Example: Compare log2 transformed and then z-scaled peak_area_top3 for between LC columns for all metabolites.

 ![](image/plotting-example-1.png)